dSupertramp/colon_and_rectal_cancer/README.md

-# colon_and_rectal_cancer
+# Colon and rectal cancer
-CNN for colon and rectal cancer detection
+CNN for colon and rectal cancer detection (94% accuracy)